Recovering Injected Astrophysics from the LISA Galactic Double White Dwarf Binaries: Simulating a population of Galactic DWD binaries

-All close DWD binaries shrink due to gravitational wave radiation from the time of DWD formation to present day.
+\end{subsection} \begin{subsection}{Gravitational wave evolution and delay time} All close DWD binaries shrink due to gravitational wave radiation from the time of DWD formation to present day.
 The LISA binaries will also shrink during the lifetime of the LISA mission.
 Orbital evolution due to gravitational wave radiation in a circular binary is carried out using the definitions from \citet{Peters1964}:

 where $a_i$ and $a_f$ are the initial and final separation of the binary, and $m_1$ and $m_2$ are the mass of each object.